 Usually, external and internal monitoring are similarly reliable.
 External devices are used for women in normal labor; internal methods are used when external monitoring does not supply enough information about fetal well-being or uterine contraction intensity (eg, if the external device is not functioning correctly).

-External electronic fetal monitoring can be used during labor or electively to continuously record fetal HR and correlate it with fetal movements (called a nonstress test).
-A nonstress test is typically done for 20 min (occasionally for 40 min).
-Results are considered reactive (reassuring) if there are 2 accelerations of 15 beats/min over 20 min.
+A nonstress test records fetal heart rate and uterine contractions using external electronic monitors and correlates the HR with fetal movements (reported by the mother); it is called nonstress because no stressors are applied to the fetus during the test, although sounds (eg, bell, acoustic stimulator) may be used to wake the fetus.
+HR is expected to increase when the fetus is moving and at other intervals.
+The nonstress test is typically done for 20 minutes (occasionally for 40 minutes).
+Results are considered reactive (reassuring) if there are 2 accelerations of 15 beats/minute over 20 minutes.
 Absence of accelerations is considered nonreactive (nonreassuring).
 Presence of late decelerations suggests hypoxemia, potential for fetal acidosis, and the need for intervention.

-A nonreassuring nonstress test is usually followed by a biophysical profile (adding assessment of amniotic fluid volume and sometimes assessment of fetal movement, tone, breathing, and heart rate, to the nonstress test).
+A biophysical profile is usually done after a nonreassuring nonstress test.
+The biophysical profile adds ultrasonographic assessment of amniotic fluid volume and sometimes assessment of fetal movement, tone, breathing, and HR, to the nonstress test.
 A nonstress test and biophysical profile are frequently used to monitor complicated or high-risk pregnancies (eg, complicated by maternal diabetes or hypertension or by stillbirth or fetal growth restriction in a previous pregnancy).

 If a problem (eg, fetal HR decelerations, lack of normal HR variability) is detected during labor, intrauterine fetal resuscitation is tried; women may be given oxygen by a tight nonrebreather face mask or rapid IV fluid infusion or may be positioned laterally.
 If fetal heart pattern does not improve in a reasonable period and delivery is not imminent, urgent delivery by cesarean is needed.